Candidate for President-Elect

 Given the position for which you are running, if you could change one thing about ASHA, what would it be?

-Why are you running for a position on the ASHA Board of Directors, and what would be your top priority if elected?
+Why are you running for President-Elect on the ASHA Board of Directors, and what would be your top priority if elected?